Carolinian people: Japanese administration and occupation (1914–1945)

-While the Japanese controlled these islands they used these people as laborers for mining and handling phosphate ore.
-One of the mines was in Angaur under the Palau group.
-In the economic system under Japan in Saipan Chamorros fared better than Carolinians.
+While the Japanese controlled these islands, they used the Carolinian people as laborers for mining and handling phosphate ore.
+One of the mines was in Angaur, Palau.
+On Saipan, in the economic system under Japan, Chamorros fared better than Carolinians.
 Carolinians were not treated as well as the Chamorros who worked with them.
 The Japanese and other colonial powers during this time (WWI-WWII) would not allow Carolinians to do canoe navigation over large distances.
-During this time a term was used to refer to the Micronesian people under Japanese control which was 'Tomin.'
+During this time, a term used to refer to the Micronesian people under Japanese control was 'Tomin'.
 Tomin meant inhabitants of the land.
-The Carolinian and Chamorro people viewed this as a put down since Japanese used it as part of the discrimination.
-The Japanese government or South Seas Government viewed them as uncivilized and primitive.
-The people were kept under strict surveillance.
-They were enslaved in 1944.
-During this time few in this indigenous community served as scouts for the U.S. military.
-They served in the U.S. Marines.
+The Carolinian and Chamorro people viewed this term as derogatory, since the Japanese used it as a form of discrimination.
+The Japanese government, also known as the South Seas Government, viewed them as uncivilized and primitive.
+The people were kept under strict surveillance and were enslaved in 1944.
+During this time, a few in this indigenous community served as scouts for the U.S. Marines.

-On Saipan some Refaluwasch families were under an American military government.
-Some of them were in Camp Susupe.
-They were in a Chamorro-Carolinian area of the Camp.
+On Saipan, some Refaluwasch families were under an American military government.
+Some were in Camp Susupe, in a Chamorro-Carolinian area of the camp.
 Some Refaluwasch were restricted from returning to their lands during this occupation.
-One of the reasons why they were interned was because the United States government wanted them to learn English as well as American political and social life.
-They were allowed to farm and fish before the evening.
-They had to return to the Camp when night came.
+One of the reasons they were interned was that the United States government wanted them to learn English, as well as American political and social life.
+They were allowed to farm and fish before the evening and had to return to the camp when night came.

-During the battle of Saipan in 1944 Carolinians set up underground bunkers to protect themselves and families from Japanese soldiers and Americans Marines.
-They buttressed these bunkers with coconut logs which would not be notice by the Japanese and Americans.
+During the battle of Saipan in 1944, Carolinians set up underground bunkers to protect themselves and their families from Japanese and American soldiers.
+They buttressed these bunkers with coconut logs, which would not be noticed by the Japanese and Americans.

-On Saipan during April 1945 there were 810 Refaluwasch on the island.
-Later in September of that more people of that group were brought into Saipan.
+On Saipan during April 1945, there were 810 Refaluwasch on the island.
+Later in September of that year, more Refaluwasch were brought into Saipan.

-After the Japanese surrender Refaluwasch were allowed to return to their lands.
+After the Japanese surrender, Refaluwasch were allowed to return to their lands.

 Post-World War II (1945–2000)

-The people didn't object to the edicts of the U.S. military authorities.
+The people did not object to the edicts of the U.S. military authorities.
 They were thankful for the basic necessities provided by Naval Military Government.
 The authorities founded a police force consisting of Carolinians and Chamorros for Camp Susupe and Chalan Kanoa.
 It was called Native Police and was 87 strong.

-Under the Naval Military Government Carolinian families in certain cases adopted orphans of Korean or Japanese descent.
-They were orphaned because of WWII.
+Under the Naval Military Government, some Carolinian families adopted children of Korean or Japanese descent who were orphaned because of WWII.

-Efforts to Reunify the Marianas & Service
+Efforts to reunify the Marianas & service

-After World War II there have been efforts to reunify the Marianas.
-In 1961 the Carolinian community submitted a resolution opposing reunification of all the Marianas.
-In 1969 community was interested in a freely associated state concerning the Northern Marianas Islands.
+After World War II, there have been efforts to reunify the Marianas.
+In 1961, the Carolinian community submitted a resolution opposing reunification.
+In 1969, the community was interested in a freely associated state consisting of the Northern Marianas Islands.
 The Northern Marianas Carolinians desired stronger connections with Carolinians in Micronesia.

-They have served in the Vietnam War.
-Only less than a 100 are known.
+Carolinian people served in the Vietnam War.
+Fewer than 100 of them are known.